Skip to main content

 Decision Explainability

 Every policy decision AxonFlow makes can be explained after the fact.
-Given a decision_id, the platform returns the matched policies, rule detail, risk level, override availability, and a rolling 24-hour count of times the same caller hit the same rule.
+Given a decision_id, the platform returns the matched policies, rule detail, risk level, override availability, the version of the policy that fired the decision, and a rolling 24-hour count of times the same caller hit the same rule.

 This closes the "why was this blocked?" gap.
 A plugin block stops being a dead end — the user or downstream tooling can pull the full context and decide whether to override, escalate, or accept.